NVIDIA/NeMo/README.md

 ### 4.2 Training with Predefined Configurations
 <a id="markdown-training-with-predefined-configurations" name="training-with-predefined-configurations"></a>

-We provide three configurations of three different model sizes: 126M, 5B and 20B parameters.
+We provide five configurations for several different model sizes: 126M, 5B, 20B, 40B and 175B parameters.
 These configurations include carefully selected hyper-parameters, which should be used as a guideline for any custom model configurations.
-All these configurations are provided in the `conf/training/` directory.
-The desired configuration can be chosen by selecting the training and the `training_config` parameters in the `conf/config.yaml` file.
+All these configurations are provided in the `conf/training/gpt3/` directory.
+The desired configuration can be chosen by selecting the `training` parameter in the `conf/config.yaml` file.

 On Base Command Platform, the training scripts must be ran in multi-node mode, with at least 2 nodes.

 **126M configuration:**

-The 126M model uses 8 nodes with 8 GPUs per node by default, and fp16 data type for training.
+The 126M model uses 8 nodes with 8 GPUs per node by default, and bf16 data type for training.
 The model includes 12 transformer layers, a hidden size of 768, and 12 attention heads.
 The sequence length is 2048, and the optimizer is Adam.
 This model does not use any model parallelism.
 For the details on